 Embroidery scissors come in various shapes and forms so if you like fancy tools, here is a selection of pretty scissors on Etsy.

-How to transfer the pattern
+How to transfer the pattern to the fabric

 So, now that you have your tools and materials at hand you are ready to tackle the actual embroidery.
 But how do you get that embroidery pattern on the fabric?
-This is one embroidery questions I get asked by beginners a lot.
+This is one embroidery question I get asked by beginners a lot.

 One method that works without any extra supplies is the light method.
 It works great on fabrics that have a light color and are not very thick.
 If you hold your fabric towards the window and can trace the lines through, this method works for your fabric.

-Here is a step by step tutorial on how to transfer a pattern with transfer paper.
+Here is a step-by-step tutorial on how to transfer a pattern with transfer paper.

-Putting the fabric into the hoop
+How to put the fabric into the hoop

-Starting and ending threads
+Starting and ending embroidery threads

 Attaching your threads to the fabric before and after stitching is very important.
 You can achieve this through multiple techniques.
 Some are working better for dense stitching, some are great when there is not much to attach your thread to in the back of your work.